• Skip to primary navigation

 BVB limitation

 Be careful with a bridging visa b (BVB).
-Its purpose is to allow you to leave and return to Australia whilst you are waiting on a further substantive visa to be granted to you; you may exit Australia for a very finite travel period and must re-enter Australia by a specified date.
+Its purpose is to allow you to leave and return to Australia whilst you wait for the grant of a further substantive; you may exit Australia for a very finite travel period and must re-enter Australia by a specified date.

 BVB disaster

-The biggest risk with a BVB is that you forget the period for which your BVB is granted, and you then fail to re-enter Australia before the date specified.
+The biggest risk with a BVB is that you forget the period of your BVB grant, and you then fail to re-enter Australia before the date specified.
 Take very careful note to start returning to Australia several days before your BVB expires, so that you have ample time to re-enter Australia when you return.

 Bridging visa after re-entry